 Dr. Morgan comes to DUSON from the Raleigh School of Nurse Anesthesia/University of North Carolina at Greensboro, where he coordinated the graduate didactic curriculum and capstone project process.
 He also served as lead CRNA and instructor on UNC-G surgical/medical mission trips to the Dominican Republic in 2011 and 2012.
 Dr. Morgan has practiced anesthesia in Raleigh, North Carolina, since 2007 in a variety of clinical settings including Level 1 trauma, cardiovascular surgery, pediatric and neonatal surgery, outpatient surgery, and obstetrical anesthesia.
 He has served on anesthesia practice committees within multiple departments of anesthesiology throughout Raleigh.

 His clinical and scholarly interests include evaluation of the practice of anesthesia (internationally and domestically) as well as effective practices in the preparation of CRNAs, quality improvement and safety in anesthesia care, and policy developments that guide the practice of anesthesia delivery by nurses.
-He is a member of the American Association of Nurse Anesthetists and has served on several committees of the North Carolina Association of Nurse Anesthetists.
+He is a member of the American Association of Nurse Anesthetists.
+He is past-president of the North Carolina Association of Nurse Anesthetists and has served on several of the organization's committees.